 The OLS does not have information on the amount of AIP funds that are subject to rescission each year.
-For FY 2020, the department indicated to the OLS that \$5.66 million of local aid funding for transportation projects was rescinded across all departmental programs.
+For FY 2020, the department indicated to the OLS that \$5.7 million of local aid funding for transportation projects was rescinded across all departmental programs.
 This amount represents roughly 2.8 percent of the \$200 million local aid program for FY 2017, which may have been subject to rescission in FY 2020.
-Assuming that AIP grants have a similar percentage of funds subject to rescission as the department's local aid program, the OLS estimates that between two and four percent of AIP funds may be subject to rescission in a given year for an annual range of \$122,000 to \$340,000 based on the most recent AIP grant amounts.
+Assuming that AIP grants have a similar percentage of funds subject to rescission as the department's local aid program and assuming that the Department of Transportation permits all eligible monies to be carried forward, the OLS estimates that between two and four percent of AIP funds may be subject to rescission in a given year for an annual range of \$122,000 to \$340,000 based on the most recent AIP grant amounts.

 Notably, the New Jersey State Airport System Plan recommends annual funding of \$23 million to fund the State's airport system.
-If this targeted funding amount is reached, the projected impact of the legislation would ultimately grow as funding for the AIP grows.
+If this targeted funding amount were reached, the projected impact of the legislation would ultimately grow as funding for the AIP grows.